Getty Square: 21st century

-In 2007, the Science Barge, a solar and wind-powered demonstration farm, using hydroponics and aquaculture, docked at its permanent home next to the train station at the mouth of the Saw Mill River.
+In 2007, the Science Barge, a solar- and wind-powered demonstration farm, using hydroponics and aquaculture, docked at its permanent home next to the train station at the mouth of the Saw Mill River.
 The Science Barge draws thousands of researchers and students in the STEM fields, environmental science, and agriculture to Getty Square from around the world, and has been featured by the news media as far as Brazil, Japan and South Korea.
 In 2013, Sarah Lawrence College established an academic research center at the existing Beczak Environmental Center.

 The Saw Mill River, the catalyst for Yonkers' initial economic growth in the 17th century, is again being used as an economic engine.
 Long buried underground in Getty Square, in 2012, the City of Yonkers and Groundwork Yonkers completed the "daylighting" of the Saw Mill River and construction of Van der Donck Park around it just east of the Yonkers train station.
 The park, featuring public amenities and wildlife elements, has become an international showpiece.

 Van der Donck Park was the first phase of daylighting the river in Getty Square.
-The second phase, the Mill Street Courtyard project to be constructed in 2014, will daylight another portion of the river in a Getty Square block bounded by Warburton Avenue (west), North Broadway (east), Manor House Lane (north), and Main Street (south).
-The third daylighting phase, near Chicken Island, does not yet have a start date, although New York State awarded a $1.08 million grant for the project at the end of 2013.
+The second phase, the Mill Street Courtyard project constructed in 2016, daylighted another portion of the river in a Getty Square block bounded by Warburton Avenue (west), North Broadway (east), Manor House Lane (north), and Main Street (south).
+For the third daylighting phase, near Chicken Island, New York State awarded a $1.08 million grant for the project at the end of 2013; this was completed in 2018.
+A fourth phase received a $1.25 million grant from the state in 2018.